cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 ```
 Where:
 - `license_key` can be found in CKEditor Ecosystem Dashboard inside your CKEditor Collaboration Server On-Premises subscription.
-- `docker_token` can be found in CKEditor Ecosystem Dashboard inside your CKEditor Collaboration Server On-Premises subscription in *Download token* section.
-If you do not see any tokens, you can create it with *Create new token* button.
+- `docker_token` can be found in CKEditor Ecosystem Dashboard inside your CKEditor Collaboration Server On-Premises subscription in the *Download token* section.
+If you do not see any tokens, you can create it with the *Create new token* button.
 - `env_secret` is a password, that will be used to access the [Management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)

 This is it.
-After a while you should see a message `Visit http://xx.xx.xx.xx:port to start collaborating`.
+After a while, you should see a message `Visit http://xx.xx.xx.xx:port to start collaborating`.
 Open this page in your browser.
-Anyone from your network will be able to connect and collaborate together.
+Anyone from your network will be able to connect and collaborate.
-When your testing session is over you can simply stop running process in the terminal with Ctrl+C and created containers will be removed from your machine.
+When your testing session is over you can simply stop running the process in the terminal with Ctrl+C and created containers will be removed from your machine.

 ## setup.js arguments